 Sampling: The study utilized distinct sampling strategies for its quantitative and qualitative phases to ensure alignment with the research objectives.
-For the quantitative phase, convenience sampling was employed to recruit Hong Kong Secondary 6 (S6) graduates from the 2023-2024 academic year who expressed interest in or applied to mainland Chinese universities.
+For the quantitative phase, convenience sampling was employed to recruit Hong Kong Secondary 6 (S6) graduates from the 2023-2024 academic year who expressed interest in or applied to the Chinese mainland universities.
 Participants were recruited through collaborations with Band 1 and Band 2 secondary schools in Hong Kong, categorized by academic performance (Band 1: highachieving; Band 2: moderate-achieving) (Chung, 2016), with invitations sent via email, WhatsApp, and WeChat groups.
 A target sample size of 100 was set to support descriptive and inferential analyses, with 77 responses collected at last.
 To mitigate biases inherent in convenience sampling, such as over-representation of motivated respondents, the researcher monitored demographic diversity (gender, socio-economic status, disciplinary interests) and adjusted recruitment to ensure inclusivity.

 Selection criteria: Participants were selected based on specific criteria to ensure relevance to the research question.
-In the quantitative phase, eligible participants were those Hong Kong Secondary 6 (S6) graduates from the 2023-2024 academic year who expressed interest in or had applied to mainland
+In the quantitative phase, eligible participants were those Hong Kong Secondary 6 (S6) graduates from the 2023-2024 academic year who expressed interest in or had applied to the Chinese mainland universities.

-Chinese universities.
 This ensured the sample reflected the target population's decision-making process.
 For those students under 18, parental or guardian consent was obtained prior to their participation in the questionnaire phase.
 All participants voluntarily completed the online questionnaire designed for this study via the online platform of 'Wenjuanxing' and were informed of their right to withdraw from the data collection process at any time without adverse consequences.

-Data collection procedure: The design of the online questionnaire for this study was strategically crafted to address the research objectives outlined, specifically to identify and quantify the push and pull factors influencing Hong Kong Secondary 6 (S6) students' decisions to pursue tertiary education in mainland China.
+Data collection procedure: The design of the online questionnaire for this study was strategically crafted to address the research objectives outlined, specifically to identify and quantify the push and pull factors influencing Hong Kong Secondary 6 (S6) students' decisions to pursue tertiary education in the Chinese mainland.
 The questionnaire design was completed through the online platform of 'Wenjuanxing', which comprises three sections: (1) demographic information (e.g., gender, household income, parental education), (2) push factors (e.g., HKDSE difficulty, tuition costs in Hong Kong), and (3) pull factors (e.g., Mainland university reputation, cultural proximity).
-The use of a 5-point Likert scale (1 = strongly disagree, 5 = strongly agree) was selected to enable a nuanced measurement of respondents' perceptions, facilitating statistical analysis of factor strength and supporting the mixed-methods approach's quantitative phase (Creswell & Creswell, 2017).
-And pilot tests were conducted within 10
+The use of a 5-point Likert scale (1 = strongly disagree, 5 = strongly agree) was selected to enable a nuanced measurement of respondents' perceptions, facilitating statistical analysis of factor strength and supporting